input-output-hk/ouroboros-phalanx-protocol/CPS/CPD/README.md

 ### 1.3.5 The Randomness Generation Sub-Protocol

 To select the slots leaders, which stake pool is eligible to produce and propose a slot's block, we need to rely on random numbers.
 As economic reward and transaction inclusion depends on these numbers, the generation of these number is of critical importance to the protocol and its security.
 We show in this section how these random numbers, or _random nonces_ are defined.

 #### **The $\eta^\text{evolving}$ Stream Definition**

+Contrary to [Section 1.2.3](#123-the-historical-evolution-of-ouroboros-randomness-generation), where we first defined the random nonce as the hash of all VRF outputs, we adopt an iterative approach for the randomness generation in practice.
-The random nonces $\eta$ are defined iteratively from a genesis value, as the hash of the previous epoch's nonce and the VRF outputs published between the Phase 2 of consecutive epochs.
+More particularly, the random nonces $\eta$ are defined iteratively from a genesis value, as the hash of the previous epoch's nonce and the VRF outputs published between the Phase 2 of consecutive epochs.
 We thus talk about _evolving nonces_ $\eta^\text{evolving}$ as their value can be updated with the VRF output comprised in each block.

 ```math
    \eta^{\text{evolving}}_{t+1} =